AlexChaplinBraz/shell-scripts/README.md

 starting a short timer whenever I put something on the stove.
 I've burned a few meals and pans before this script...

+### dpower

+A power menu with confirmation prompts using dprompt.
+This way I only need to bind one key for power options.
+It doesn't matter that it adds one more step, since these aren't engaged that often.

 ### dbrowsel

 Select a browser to open a URL with.
 Can be exported to $BROWSER and be used